deployKF/website/content/guides/local-quickstart.md

 ### deployKF Versions

-The "source version" chooses which version of the deployKF generator will be used.
-Each version may include different tools, and may support different versions of external dependencies (like Kubernetes, Istio and cert-manager).
+Each deployKF "source version" may include different tools, and may support different versions of cluster dependencies.

-The [version matrix](../releases/version-matrix.md) lists which tools and dependency versions are supported by each deployKF release.
+The [version matrix](../releases/version-matrix.md) is a list of which tools and versions are supported by each deployKF release.

-Specific information about each release (including important upgrade notes), can be found in the [deployKF generator changelog](../releases/changelog-deploykf.md).
+The [deployKF changelog](../releases/changelog-deploykf.md) gives detailed information about what has changed in each release, including important tips for upgrading.

+!!! tip "Be notified about new releases"

+    Be notified about new deployKF releases by watching the [`deployKF/deployKF`](https://github.com/deployKF/deployKF) repo on GitHub, at the top right, click `Watch` → `Custom` → `Releases` then confirm by selecting `Apply`.

 ### Create an App-of-Apps